Tech Blog

 No SYN/ACK came back to the client.

-That matched the application error.
+The capture matched the application error.
 The client tried to open a TCP connection to the database endpoint, retransmitted the SYN, and eventually timed out.

 This was not a failed SQL query.
 It was a TCP connection that never established.

-What PF showed for the same flow
+PF state for the same flow

 The next step was to compare the packet capture with PF state on the active FreeBSD firewall.